Amitamaru/uptime_baner/README.md

 ## 🛠 How to Create `.exe` (Windows)

-Base current version, version is create in "dist" folder, and you can use it
+Base current version is created in "dist" folder, and you can use it

 To convert the Python script into a `.exe` file, use PyInstaller: